 Any employer health plan can have an individual deductible carve-out, but I always like to focus on high deductible health plans (HDHP).
 They often just have the family deductible with no individual deductible carve out.

 The Internal Revenue Service (IRS) sets the minimum family deductible for a health insurance plan to qualify as a high deductible health plan.
-This is important because we need a high deductible health plan to qualify for a Health savings account.
+This is important because we need a high deductible health plan to qualify for a health savings account.

 In 2020 and 2021, the minimum family deductible for a family plan to qualify as a high deductible plan is $2,800.

 My plan’s family deductible is set at $3,300, which is $500 greater than the minimum set by the IRS.
 Thankfully, my employer puts $600 into my health savings account every single year.
 This could help me offset some of the cost of my deductible if I ever needed it.

 Understanding how this works can help us plan for medical services.
 The individual deductible is where you want to start.
 In my case, I am on a high deductible health plan that doesn’t offer an individual deductible.

 If we were on Mrs. Max OOP’s health insurance, my initial goal might be to save $1,000 in my health savings account.
 That would protect my budget from a single member of my family having an expensive medical spell.
 Additionally, a secondary goal might be to save up the entire family deductible of $2,000